Doctorate of Physical Therapy

 How can I determine if a course at my institution will meet a specific pre-requisite requirement?

 Course descriptions can be found at: http://www.walsh.edu/prerequisite-course-descriptions.
 We will also consider pre-requisites on a case-by-case basis.
-To have a pre-requisite evaluated for appropriate content, you must submit your request in writing to the Physical Therapy graduate admissions counselor or Physical Therapy office manager, and include both a course description and syllabus.
+To have a pre-requisite evaluated for appropriate content, you must submit your request in writing to Graduate Admission Office and include both a course description and syllabus.

 How many observation hours are required and what are considered as appropriate settings for observation hours?